equivalent/scrapbook2/archive/blogs/2014-05-mail-interceptor-for-different-environments.md

 > should be as close to production as they can be, therefore you should
 > inherit all server configurations from production and just configure
 > minor differences.

+Imagine you are configuring several Rails environments.

+* production should send emails as usual
+* staging should never ever send emails to real address, but to product-manager email address
+* demo server should never ever send emails to real address, but to product-manager email address
+* devel should never deliver email
+* test should never deliver email

 ##### Production environment